Quantum surface effects on quantum emitters coupled to surface plasmon polariton: Numerical results

-First, we consider the case of $N=1$.
-We can derive that a bound state with eigenenergy $\hbar\varpi^b$ is present and $Z(t)=L_{0}e^{-i\varpi ^{b}t}$, with $L_{0}=[1+\int {\rm d}\omega {J_{0}(\omega )/(\omega-\varpi ^{b})^{2}}]^{-1}$, when $\omega_0<\int_0^\infty{\rm d}\omega{J_0(\omega)/\omega}$ \cite{SupplementalMaterial}.
+where $L_{0}=[1+\int {\rm d}\omega \frac{J_{0}(\omega )}{(\omega-\varpi ^{b})^{2}}]^{-1}$.
 Then the excited-state population has a long-time limit $|a(\infty)|^2=L_0^2$.
-Figure \ref{Fig2}(a) shows $J_{0}(\omega)$ in different $z_0$.
-Under the LRA, $J_0(\omega)$ shows one peak, which enables the SPP to be effectively described by a pseudo cavity mode with a Lorentzian spectrum.
-This method has been widely used in studing the strong QE-SPP coupling \cite{PhysRevB.108.L180409,PhysRevB.89.041402}.
-In contrast to the LRA result, the QSEs cause a red shift and a broadening of the resonance plasmon peak on $J_0(\omega)$, which is attributed to the Landau damping \cite{Khurgin2017}, and a clear shoulder in the high-frequency regime, which relates to the electron spill-out \cite{Goncalves2020}.
-These features make the Lorentzian fitting to $J_0(\omega)$ in the pseudo-cavity method insufficient.
-The smaller the QE-surface distance, the stronger the QSEs.
-A common character between the exact and LRA $J_0(\omega)$ is their enhancement over the spontaneous emission rate in free space in five orders of magnitude when $z_0$ reaches the nanoscale.
-It is due to the sub-diffraction confinement to the EMF of the SPP.
-Manifesting a strong QE-SPP coupling, such an enhanced $J_0(\omega)$ invalidates the Markovian approximation.
-To reveal the mechanism behind the non-Markovian dynamics, we plot the energy spectrum and $|a(\infty)|^2$ in Figs. \ref{Fig2}(b) and \ref{Fig2}(c).
-Different from the complete vanishing in the Markovian approximation, $|a(\infty)|^2$ matching with our analytic $L_0^2$ exhibits an excited-state preservation once the bound state is formed.
-It is surprising that the QE can preserve its excited-state population even when it interacts with the EMF in such an absorptive medium.
+To reveal the mechanism behind the non-Markovian dynamics, we plot the energy spectrum and $|a(\infty)|^2$ in Figs. \ref{Fig3}(b) and \ref{Fig3}(c).
+Figure \ref{Fig3}(b) is energy spectrum that consists of a continuous band and one branches of bound state in the band gap, respectively.
+Unlike the complete vanishing in the Markovian approximation, $|a(\infty)|^2$ matching with our analytic $L_0^2$ exhibits an excited-state preservation once the bound state is formed.
+It is surprising that the QE can preserve its excited-state population even when it interacts with the SPP experiencing severe loss in such an absorptive medium.
 The governed mechanism is just the bound state, which is valid irrespective of whether the LRA is made or not.
-Compared with the LRA result, the QE-surface distance $z_0$ in supporting the bound state in the exact result is enlarged.
-It indicates that the QSEs is helpful for forming the bound state and suppressing the dissipation of the QE.
-The rapid oscillations in the evolution of $|a(t)|^2$ in Figs. \ref{Fig2}(d) and \ref{Fig2}(e) manifest the non-Markovian back-action effect.
-In the case of a large $z_0$, the bound state is absent for both the exact and LRA results and thus no qualitative difference is found between them, see Fig. \ref{Fig2}(d).
-With decreasing $z_0$, the bound is still absent for the LRA one and the QE keeps decaying to the ground state, but it is present for the exact result, which results in a preserved excited-state population (see Fig. \ref{Fig2}(e)).
+Compared with the LRA result, the QE-surface distance $z_0$ in supporting the bound state is enlarged in the exact result when the QSEs are considered.
+It indicates that the QSEs are helpful in forming the bound state and suppressing the dissipation of the QE.
+The rapid oscillations in the evolution of $|a(t)|^2$ in Figs. \ref{Fig3}(d) and \ref{Fig3}(e) manifest the non-Markovian back-action effect.
+In the case of a large $z_0$, the bound state is absent for both the exact and LRA results and thus no qualitative difference is found between them, see Fig. \ref{Fig3}(d).
+It indicates the validity of the LRA in the regime of a large QE-interface separation.
+With decreasing $z_0$, the bound state is still absent for the LRA one and the QE keeps decaying to the ground state, but it is present for the exact result, which results in a preserved excited-state population, see Fig. \ref{Fig3}(e).
 Thus, the QSEs signify their actions on the QE not only in the transient dynamics, but also in the steady state.
-This is further confirmed by that the decay rate $\Gamma(t)\equiv-\text{Re}[\dot{a}(t)/a(t)]$ tends to a positive value in the absence of the bound state, meaning a complete dissipation, while tends to zero in the presence of the bound state, meaning a dissipation suppression, see the inset of Figs. \ref{Fig2}(d) and \ref{Fig2}(e).
+This is further confirmed by that the decay rate $\Gamma(t)\equiv-\text{Re}[\dot{a}(t)/a(t)]$ tends to a positive value in the absence of the bound state, meaning a complete dissipation, while tends to zero in the presence of the bound state, meaning a halt of the dissipation, see the inset of Figs. \ref{Fig3}(d) and \ref{Fig3}(e).